LittleAtariXE/Draconus2/README.md

 8. If the Command Center throws an error and fails to connect to Draconus, it means:
        <img src="img/CCerror.png" width="600" height="300">

-    Draconus hasn't been started.
+  <br/>Draconus hasn't been started.
 You need to start Draconus first.
-    Draconus encountered an error and stopped working (I spent a lot of time testing, so this shouldn't happen).
+  <br/>Draconus encountered an error and stopped working (I spent a lot of time testing, so this shouldn't happen).
 Check Draconus log files for more information.
 <br/>
 </div>